gopro/labs/docs/control/extensions/README.md

 the number relates to how often the record time or shooting mode is displayed (values 1 thru 6, 1 - displays exposure more, 6 - record time more.)
 <br>![EXPSnew.jpg](EXPSnew.jpg) ![EXPSmini.jpg](EXPSmini.jpg)
 - **EXPX=x** and **EXPN=n** - exposure shutter time mi(n) and ma(x). e.g. oMEXPX=48 (for 1/48) and oMEXPN=500 (for 1/500)
+- **EXPQ=x** - exposure Quick shutter, same as $EXPX=x$EXPN=x, setting min and max shutter to the same value
+- **FEAT=x** - Display the permanent Labs feature active for x seconds.
+It is easy to miss the start-up message, this QR command redisplays that message.
+- **GRAB=x** - Screen grab 'x'-frames, grab next 'x' Labs overlays - frame grab the UI.
+Useful for education and bug reporting.
 - **HSTP=x,z,size** - Used with HIST=1, this sets the size (40-100) and position (x,y as 1-100) of the histogram.
 A negative x-value will place the histograme on the front screen. e.g. oMHSTP=1,83,67 or oMHSTP=-3,55,87.
 <br>![HSTPfront.jpg](HSTPfront.jpg)